followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/Visual Elements.md

-This guide gives a detailed overview of [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) visual elements.
+﻿This guide gives a detailed overview of [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) visual elements.
 Each topic in this guide contains a brief description of an element and its main features, which can be configured.

 Below is a grid element map.
 It may be helpful as you begin learning the capabilities of the **DataGrid** widget. **Hover** over an element on the map to discover the name of this element.
 A **click** on an element navigates you to a topic devoted to this element.